Stephen Colbert Says He Won’t Have Donald Trump On The ‘Late Show’ Because He Is Disrespectful

 Trump took the opportunity on the show to promote his presidential bid, saying that he was running not for the attention, but because he thought he could do a great job as president.

-Towards the end of the interview, Colbert brought up Trump’s claims that former President Barack Obama wasn’t born in the United States, a controversial stance that many have called a racist attack on the country’s first black president.
+Toward the end of the interview, Colbert brought up Trump’s claims that former President Barack Obama wasn’t born in the United States, a controversial stance that many have called a racist attack on the country’s first black president.

 Trump brushed off the question, saying that he didn’t talk about the subject any longer.

-Critics were quick to point out that they felt Colbert was too easy on Trump during the interview.
+Critics were quick to point out that Colbert was too easy on Trump during the interview.
 Now, however, he says he wouldn’t interview the president again, and he isn’t the only comedian to say so.
 David Letterman and Jimmy Fallon have also said that they regret hosting Trump.